Azuriom/Azuriom/docker/INSTALL.md

 make create-admin
 ```

-It's ready to be used on port 80 !
+It's ready to be used on port 80!

 [Optional]
-You can a scheduler with this CRON entry
+You can add the scheduler with this CRON entry
 ```
 * * * * * cd [Path to the CMS folder] && docker-compose exec php-fpm php artisan schedule:run >> /dev/null 2>&1
 ```